tdda/tdda/doc/source/gentest.md

 # Gentest: Automatic Test Generation for Unix & Linux Commands/Scripts

-Gentest automatically generates tests for shell scripts and command-line programs on Unix and Linux.
+Gentest automatically generates tests for shell scripts and command-line programs on Unix and Linux (including Macs and WSL).

 It can currently test